-Every student from Year 9 to Year 13 is actively involved in planning their future learning and career goals through our college's Pathways Programme.
+Every student from Year 9 to Year 13 is actively involved in planning their future learning and career goals through our college's pathways programme 'Careers Central'.
 Each student is mentored by their whānau teacher who helps them to identify their strengths and set realistic goals for each year, and who then monitors their progress in both their academic and co-curricular involvement in the college.
-The student's Learning Plan is reviewed each term.
-Students are able to keep their learning plans, career planning documents and career information research electronically.
+The student's learning plan is reviewed each term.
+Students are able to keep their learning plans, career planning documents and career information research electronically on this programme.